 In 2008, New York Times reporter Matthew Wald hit all three of these assumptions.
 He suggested that the major barrier to expanding the nation’s wind power was lack of transmission capacity.
 To tap the country’s wind resources required building vast wind power projects in the windy Midwest and then shipping that power to population centers on the coasts, argued Wald (and others).

 In the same article, Wald described “immense solar-power stations in the nation’s deserts,” a reference to concentrating solar thermal power plants that focus sunlight with hundreds of mirrors to generate heat, then steam, then electricity.
 Like Wald, many observers thought that the quickest way to mass deployment of solar energy was building out many of these multi-hundred-megawatt facilities in the world’s deserts, then shipping that electricity via new transmission lines back to population centers.
 One initiative, called Desertec, even proposed to power all of Europe with concentrating solar thermal power plants in the North African desert.
-The adjacent image was circulated widely at the time, with the red squares representing the areas that could be covered with reflective mirrors to generate enough electricity to power the entire world, the EU25, or Germany.
+An image like this one was circulated widely at the time, with the squares representing the areas that could be covered with reflective mirrors to generate enough electricity to power the entire world, the EU-25, or Germany.

 Evidence to the Contrary

 The managers of electric utilities eventually realized there were limits to scale economies of fossil fuel power plants, in part because smaller-scale cogeneration and renewable energy power plants allowed under PURPA undercut the utility’s electricity costs.
-In renewable energy, the main issue is whether large, custom-built wind and solar projects can compete with small, mass-produced ones, when the former require access to big, expensive infrastructure that the latter do not.
+In renewable energy, a similar analysis is underway.
+The question is whether large, custom-built wind and solar projects can compete with small, mass-produced ones, when the former require access to big, expensive infrastructure that the latter do not.

 Limits to Scale in Wind

-To address the economies of scale question for wind power, we have to address the scale economies of a single turbine, a group of turbines (called a wind farm or wind project), and whether it’s better to chase the best resource or build (at smaller scale) close to demand.
+To address the economies of scale question for wind power, there are three considerations: scale economies of a single turbine, a group of turbines (called a wind farm or wind project), and whether it’s better to chase the best resource or build (at smaller scale) close to demand.